 - Lubricating Cushion: They have a pocket that fills with moisturizing tears, for a very comfortable wearing experience, and healthier eyes.

 Ready to say goodbye to all those contact lenses that felt uncomfortable and didn’t give you sharp vision?
-Call Melania Napolitano, O.D. in Middle Village for more info.
+Call Dr. Melania and Dr. Maria in Middle Village for more info.